KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 #endif
 ```

-Unfortunately, it’s impossible to create aliases for unsafe types and
+Unfortunately, it's impossible to create aliases for unsafe types and
 arrays, in other words, [Alias to pointer (byte\*) in C#](http://stackoverflow.com/q/13489903/1046374):

 ```cs